tenable/pyTenable/examples/io/asset_export_csv_writer/readme.md

 # Vuln Export CSV File Generator

 Generates a CSV File from the asset export.
-Specific fields can be specified from the vulnerability documents using dot notation.
+Specific fields can be specified from the asset documents using dot notation.

 ## Install